Symplectic toric stratified spaces with isolated singularities: Symplectic cones and contact manifolds

-Therefore, by applying Proposition ~\ref{p:GtimesRorbitneigh}, we have our result. \end{proof}
+Therefore, by applying Proposition \ref{p:finalctmtechlemma}, we have our result. \end{proof}

-Again following Lerman in \cite{conttoric}, orbits in contact toric manifolds have a local normal form (as we are interested only in the structure of the neighborhood as a $G$-manifold, we suppress the additional information from the lemma regarding contact structure and moment map).
+Again following Lerman in \cite{LermanCTM}, orbits in contact toric manifolds have a local normal form (as we are interested only in the structure of the neighborhood as a $G$-manifold, we suppress the additional information from the lemma regarding contact structure and moment map).
+This local normal form in turn yields a manifolds with corner structure for the quotient of any contact toric manifold.